dong-jun-2ee/dong-jun-2ee.github.io/_news/announcement_1.md

 ---
 layout: post
-title: "How Important is Periodic Model Update in Recommender System?" was presented at the SIGIR 2023 international conference in Taipei (Oral)!
+title: &elqq;How Important is Periodic Model Update in Recommender System?&erqq; was presented at the SIGIR 2023 international conference in Taipei (Oral)!
 date: 2023-07-24 14:15:00-0400
 inline: false
 related_posts: false